LiaScript/docs/README.md

 ````

     --{{3}}--
-And here is their representation as an ASCII-art image:
+And here is their representation as an ASCII art image:

       {{3}}
 ``` ascii